The people at College Village Animal Clinic really care about Bearded Dragons. Our dragon, Ajax, is grateful.Read full story: Tim Pearson

 When you arrive, we’ll take you directly to an exam room.
 As you get settled, one of our support staff will meet with you to ask a few questions and have you sign some paperwork.
 If necessary, the doctor and technician will give a sedative injection to help your pet be comfortable.
 An intravenous catheter will then be placed in your pet’s leg to ensure that the euthanasia injection is painless.
 Once everything is ready, the doctor then gives an injection of an anesthetic drug.
 It is a peaceful process and looks something like your pet is going to sleep.
 You are welcome to spend as much time as you need with your pet before and after.
 When you are ready to leave you may go directly to your car, an invoice will be mailed to you at a later date if necessary.

-If you have specific questions or concerns about euthanasia or you would like more information regarding the diagnosis or treatment of your pet’s disease, please contact the clinic for a consultation.
+If you have specific questions or concerns about euthanasia or you would like more information regarding the diagnosis or treatment, please contact the clinic for a consultation.

 Rainbow Bridge